 Argentina and Uruguay

-Argentina and Uruguay have both been extremely friendly towards gambling; in these two countries gambling is legal and highly popular.
+Argentina and Uruguay have both been extremely friendly towards gambling; in these two countries gambling is legal and highly popular, not to mention the fact that they love all things sport.
 The use of casinos or sports betting are not prohibited in any way.

 In fact, Uruguay has one of the oldest casinos in South America, which was opened back in 1921 and has been popular ever since.
 In 2020 alone, the gambling industry of Uruguay made over one hundred million dollars in revenue, showing just how popular gambling is in this country.